 witnesses claimed to observe.
 Officials assumed Schulte was

-the only possible female in the room with a polka dot dress and
+the only possible female candidate in the room and evidence

 Sharon Rothschild: She is among the largely unknown and unlikely possibilities in the case quietly suggested by officials before they chose to deem most allegations of a polka dot dressed female as being a hoax.
 Rothschild was a Caucasian female, 22, 5'4, 120 lbs, had red hair wrapped in a white scarf, blue-green eyes, and wore a dark brown dress covered in white polka dots.
 Officials cite her as being a possibility because of her polka dot dress but her varying physical characteristics, dress colors, and location do not support the description most witnesses offered.